greg4fun/katacoda-scenarios-1/docker-imagebuild/step3.md

 Refer to the docker reference link for a detailed explanation of each instruction.

 https://docs.docker.com/engine/reference/builder/

+# The Build Context

+The **build context** is the the current working directory and the docker build command will assume the Dockerfile is located here unless you specify an alternative location with the -f option.

+# Image Layers

 As mentioned on the Container Session in the previous Dojo **a container image consists of read-only layers**.